Creating a Dream Garden on $100 Per Year: Part 1

-Note: Watch for "part 2" with seven additional tools to create that great affordable garden.
+Read Part 2 of this article that describes seven additional tools to create that great affordable garden.

 Melissa J. Will (Empress of Dirt) is a blogger and writer living in Middlesex County, Ontario, Canada (garden zone 6).
 She likes any excuse to be outside gardening, hiking, and making garden art from repurposed items.
 Please sign up for her free newsletter here.

 - Gardening on the cheap is simple.
 Just visit the TDS Frugal Gardening Guide and we'll show you the many ways frugal gardeners maintain beautiful, bountiful gardens for less.